Workshops at Uppsala Health Summit 2017

-In eight workshops, we will explore different aspects of methods and tools to prevent, detect and respond to infectious disease threats, the dilemmas associated with their implementation and how to overcome them.
+In seven workshops, we will explore different aspects of methods and tools to prevent, detect and respond to infectious disease threats, the dilemmas associated with their implementation and how to overcome them.

 The focus of this workshop is how to contribute to long lasting reduction of human risk behaviour to prevent transmission of zoonotic infections among livestock to humans, using Brucellosis in Tajikistan as a case study.

 Empowered and Resilient Communities – A Need for New Perspectives

 As the Ebola outbreak of 2014 showed the world; To prevent and manage infectious disease outbreaks we need functioning health systems, but also the participation of the people who are most affected.
 This workshop will explore how to improve conditions for bottom-up community engagement for better prepardness and response.

 Fast and Affordable Diagnostics.
 How Do We Get There?